Prize Winner

 Musings, Pencil on Oil Paper

-Fieldwork – the process.
+Fieldwork – The process

 An extended hand - human amendment to human destruction (can - should - we demonise the idea of control?).
 1/4